gbif/registry/docs/grscicoll_batches.md

-# How to import or update a batch of institutions or collections
+# How to upload a batch of institutions or collections

-For each operation you need 2 CSV or TSV files(both of them need to have the same format, you cannot use a CSV and a TSV together):
+For a batch you need 2 CSV or TSV files(both of them need to have the same format, you cannot use CSV for one file and TSV for the another one):

 - Entities file: it contains the institutions or the collections.
 You can use these fields:
     - Institutions: the `InstitutionFields` and `CommonFields`